|

 replaced in August 2009 by a new, specially-designed,

-residential organisation.
-The £150,000 capital cost was
+community residential organisation.
+The £150,000 capital

-fundraised between January 2008 and April 2009 - no mean
+cost was fundraised between January 2008 and April 2009

-achievement during the deepest recession since the
+- no mean achievement during the deepest recession since

-1930's.
+the 1930's.

 The fourth boat, The Diana, joined the fleet in 1998.